ISO 9001 vs AS9100: What’s the Difference?

 ISO 9001 requires risk-based thinking.

-2. Product Safety Requirements
+2. Product Safety Controls

-AS9100 introduces formal product safety controls, including:
+AS9100 introduces formal product safety requirements, including:

 Identification of safety-critical characteristics